 Ph.D. in Communication Sciences and Disorders

-Wayne State's Ph.D. in Communication Sciences and Disorders (CSD) is designed to prepare students for careers in academic, research and/or advanced clinical practice settings within communication sciences and disorders.
+Wayne State's Ph.D. in Communication Sciences and Disorders is designed to prepare students for careers in academic, research and/or advanced clinical practice settings within communication sciences and disorders.

-We seek highly motivated students with research interests related to one or more of the following areas: child language and literacy, acquired cognitive-linguistic impairments in adults, speech perception and production, speech and language development in infants, stuttering, treatment of speech and language impairments, neuroimaging of brain function, and cross-linguistic analyses.
+We seek highly motivated students with research interests related to one or more of the following areas: child language and literacy, acquired cognitive-linguistic impairments in adults, speech perception and production, speech and language development in infants, stuttering, treatment of speech and language impairments, neuroimaging of brain function and cross-linguistic analyses.
 Our department at Wayne State University is located in close proximity to a large array of clinical and research facilities, including several major metropolitan health centers (DMC, Henry Ford Health System).

 New Ph.D. students begin in the fall semester and must complete a seminar specifically designed for incoming students.
 Admission to the Ph.D. program is based on successful completion of the M.A. or M.S. degree, a personal statement, letters of recommendation, and GRE scores.
+Learn more: The PhD Project: Is a PhD Right For You?

 Applicants to the Ph.D. program have a variety of academic backgrounds, including communication science, linguistics, psychology, speech technology, anthropology, and biology.
 In general, any academic background that emphasizes some aspect of speech, language or hearing can prepare you for a research degree in communication sciences and disorders.
+Important: The Ph.D. program at Wayne State University does not provide a pathway to clinical licensure or certification.

 Coursework and research